a2e-mmc/WRF-setups/README.md

   with 12 hours of spinup, using the GFS reanalysis dataset.
 - `SWiFT_20131108_PertMethodsGroup` - Simulations of idealized convective,
-  neutral, and stable conditions extracted from the SWiFT canonical day between 2013-11-08 to 09.
+  neutral, and stable conditions extracted from the SWiFT canonical day between 2013-11-08 to 09, used to study different perturbation methods for turbulent inflow generation.
   Subdirectories contain the input_sounding, namelist, tslist, and output-control file (which reduces the number of variables that are stored in the wrfout_d0* files).
   - convective: 1800-2000 UTC, specified heat flux of 175 W/m^2